The LEA must complete the following steps before transferring funds:

 Who can initiate a transfer?

-Members of an LEA who have “Edit Access” to the source grant in WISEgrants that they wish to transfer funds out of can initiate a transfer.
-This will begin the notification process.
-At the end of the 30-day notification period, a District Authorizer will need to officially authorize the transfer.
+Members of an LEA who have “Edit Access” to the source grant in WISEgrants can initiate a transfer.
+The user does not need to have "Edit Access" access to the target grant

 How long do funds take to transfer after initiating?